wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/GetStarted/GetStartedCSharpDesktop.md

 * ServiceUri: The endpoint use to call the speech service.
 * AuthorizationProvider: An IAuthorizationProvider implemetation used to fetch tokens in order to access the speech service.
 Although the sample provides a Cognitive Services authorization provider, it is highly recommended to create your own implementation to handle token caching.
 * EnableAudioBuffering: An advanced option, please see Connection Management

-<a name="RecognitionModes"></a>
-## Recognition Modes
-Each category has three recognition modes.
-*  **ShortPhrase mode:** an utterance up to 15 seconds long.
-As data is sent to the server, the client will receive multiple partial results and one final multiple N-best choice result.
-*  **LongDictation mode:** an utterance up to 2 minutes long.
-As data is sent to the server, the client will receive multiple partial results and multiple final results, based on where the server indicates sentence pauses.
-*  **Intent detection:** The server returns additional structured information about the speech input.
-To use Intent you will need to first train a model.
-See details [here](https://www.luis.ai/).

 <a name="Input"></a>
 ## Speech Input